joe-p/delegated_optin_arc/README.md

 This ARC contains is an implementation of [ARCX](https://github.com/algorandfoundation/ARCs/pull/229).
 The goal is to provide users a way to delegate asset opt-ins while having a high degree of control compared to a standalone logic signature without an application.
 The expectation is that a single instance of this ARC will be deployed on Algorand networks.

 ## Motivation
 [ARCX](https://github.com/algorandfoundation/ARCs/pull/229) provides a standard for delegated asset opt-ins, but there are some UX problems that need to be addressed.
-First, there needs to be a way to control how long the signature is valid for.
-Without an application to control this, signing the logic signature program would be irreversible.
+First, there needs to be a way to control whether the lsig is still functionality or not.
+Without an application to control this, signing the logic signature program would be irreversible without rekeying.
 There also needs to be a standardized way to store and read signatures for a given account so dApps and other users can take advantaged of delegated opt-ins.

 ## Specification
 This is an implementation of [ARCX](https://github.com/algorandfoundation/ARCs/pull/229).
 There is additional functionality provided by the application in this ARC in the methods of the application.